© Crown copyright 2017

 legal requirements and flexible working arrangements

 many other areas of interest

-There is also further information on the realities of an ageing workforce within different sectors including retail, travel and health.
+There is also further information on the realities of an ageing workforce within different sectors including retail, travel, care, health, finance and higher education.

 A general summary of the toolkit is available in this short booklet.

 Please send suggestions about how we can make this guidance more useful to: firstname.lastname@example.org